 The Company has granted certain corporate officers rights to receive shares of the Company's common stock under the Company's 2001 Stock Award and Incentive Plan (the 2001 Plan).
 The rights will be deferred for a specified number of years of service, subject to restrictions on transfer and other conditions.
-Upon issuance of the rights, a deferred Compensation expense equivalent to the market value of the underlying shares on the date of the grant was charged to stockholders' equity and is being amortized over the estimated average deferral period of approximately 5 years.
-The Company granted 34,100 shares in the first quarter of 2005 and 26,900 shares were granted in the first quarter of 2004.
-The compensation expense amortized with respect to all units was approximately \$0.2 million and \$0.1 million for the quarters ended April 3, 2005 and March 28, 2004, respectively.
+Upon issuance of the rights, a deferred compensation expense equivalent to the market value of the underlying shares on the date of the grant was charged to stockholders' equity and is being amortized over the estimated average deferral period of approximately 5 years.
+The Company granted 34,100 and 26,900 shares in the first quarter of 2005 and 2004, respectively.
+Compensation expense amortized with respect to restricted stock units during the three-month and six-month periods ending July 3, 2005 was \$0.2 million and \$0.4 million, respectively.